ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_microstrain_gq7.rst

   ros2 launch nav2_gq7_demo gq7_demo.launch.py

-Now that everything is running, the GQ7 will take some time to acquire a fix, but assuming your antenna offsets are accurate, and you have good sky view where you are testing, it should happen within a few minutes.
+Now that everything is running, the GQ7 will take some time to acquire a fix.
+Assuming your antenna offsets are accurate and you have good sky view where you are testing, it should happen within a few minutes.
-If it doesn't enter full navigation in 3 minutes, see `this FAQ <https://files.microstrain.com/GQ7+User+Manual/user_manual_content/FAQ/FAQ.htm#Why>`_.
+If it doesn't enter full navigation within 3 minutes, see `this FAQ <https://files.microstrain.com/GQ7+User+Manual/user_manual_content/FAQ/FAQ.htm#Why>`_.

 A simple indication that the GQ7 has entered full navigation can be determined by looking at the `LED <https://files.microstrain.com/GQ7+User+Manual/user_manual_content/additional_features/LED%20States.htm>`_.
 If you are using RTK, you want the LED to be blue with a flash of white every second.
 If you are not using RTK, you want the LED to be green with a flash of white every second.

-For more in-depth information about the state of the filter, you can subscribe to ``/gq7/ekf/status``.
+For more in-depth information about the state of the EKF, you can subscribe to ``/gq7/ekf/status``.
 Ideally, you want to see the following in the message:

 .. code-block:: yaml